+1 (385) 316 8861, +1 (385) 316 8841 | info@teakipservices.com

 PCT National Phase Deadlines Extension Options

+In this section, we will discuss about the extension options available for PCT national phase deadlines.
+While most deadlines are non-extendable, there are some limited situations where extensions or grace periods can help us manage our timeline more effectively in specific countries.
 PCT National Phase Deadlines Extension Options are important to consider as these are life-saving in the some cases.
 Here in this section, we will discuss about such options.
 While most PCT deadlines are non-extendable, certain provisions allow applicants to adjust their timelines in specific circumstances.

 Extendable Deadlines: